Tesla buys $1.5B in Bitcoin, will accept as payment soon

 SILVER SPRING, Md.
-(AP) — Tesla has invested around $1.5 billion in Bitcoin and said it plans to begin accepting the digital currency as payment for its high-end vehicles soon.
-The price of Bitcoin soared 15% to above $43,000 Monday.
+(AP) — Tesla has invested around $1.5 billion in Bitcoin and said it plans to begin accepting the digital currency as payment for it high-end vehicles soon.
+The price of Bitcoin soared 15% to above $43,000 Monday morning.

 The California-based electric car maker headed by Elon Musk revealed the new strategy in a filing with the U.S. Securities and Exchange Commission, saying its investment in digital currency and other “alternative reserve assets” may grow.